How to build a Personal Knowledge Management System using Joplin, Zotero and cheap notebooks

 In this post I am going to share my own personal knowledge management system through the lens of my own learning model; capture, curate, crunch and contribute.

-A few years back I did a post (and video) on my PKMS.
+A few years back I did a post (and video) on my original PKMS.
 It was, and still is, my highest rated article and video.

 Back then I was using Evernote before moving to Nimbus Notes.
 I’ve since ditched both of these tools for a variety of reasons and moved to a free open-source tool called Joplin.